EvilDuck14/Karen/readme.md

     !eval (tA)Gjo
 ```

 The above combo has the initial conditions of the opponent being tagged with a tracer, and the opponent being airborne.
 This means that goht is able to be used right away, and that the user is airborn after doing so, meaning the jump is a double jump, granting a jump overhead.
-Initial conditions can also be written in long-form:
+Initial conditions can also be written in long-form, separated by commas:

 ```
     !eval (tagged, targetAirborne) goht > dj > oh